-• Experiences such as blessings, meditation and white-water rafting can be arranged on a chargeable basis.
-All itineraries are tailor-made to your interests.
+• Climb the twisting steps of the legendary Tiger’s nest Monastery, impossible perched 3,000 feet above the valley floor.
+Experiences such as blessings, meditation and white-water rafting can be arranged on a chargeable basis.

-Feb through June; and Sept – Nov are the ideal times to visit Bhutan.
+Feb – June; and Sept – Nov.
 Avoid the monsoons from June to August.

-We recommend visiting for 7 nights to 2 weeks.
-You’re in the Himalayas, so you will need the first few days to take it slow and acclimatize.
+7 nights to 2 weeks.
+You’re in the Himalayas, so you’ll need the first few days to take it slow and acclimatize.

 hotels we love

 Set in the upper reaches of the Motithang area, the 16-Suite Lodge of Amankora Thimphu is built in the style of a traditional dzong fortress.
-Within reach of the capital’s shops and sights, the lodge remains a secluded retreat from which to explore both all the city has to offer and the wild Himalayan landscape.
-Hiking and cycling are arguably the best ways to explore the incredible landscape, and every lodge offers an exhaustive list of options and routes.
+Within reach of the capital’s shops and sights, the lodge remains a secluded retreat from which to explore all the city has to offer and the wild Himalayan landscape.
 Visit the hotel website.

 At an elevation of 2,250 metres, Paro Valley makes a beguiling start or an atmospheric end to an Amankora journey.
 Hidden in thick pine the 24-suites, with walls clad in wood and black steel panelling, contrast rustic elements with contemporary design.
-Hiking and cycling are arguably the best ways to explore the incredible landscape, and every lodge offers an exhaustive list of options and routes.
 View hotel website.

 In the little-visited Phobjikha Valley near the village of Gangtey, the eight-Suite Amankora Gangtey is set on a forested knoll with scenic views of the valley floor and the 16th-century Gangtey Goemba monastery.
 Part of the Black Mountains National Park wildlife reserve, the valley is home each winter to a flock of 300 endangered black-neck cranes.
-Suite interiors are identical to those of Amankora Thimphu, each enjoying a view across the valley.
+Suite interiors offer a view across the valley.
 Visit the hotel website.

 Reached by crossing a suspension bridge over the Mo Chhu River covered in prayer flags, Punakha Lodge incorporates a traditional Bhutanese farmhouse built by a former Je Khenpo (chief abbot of Bhutan).
 Located in a subtropical valley that produces most of the nation’s vegetables, the area is where the Bhutanese royals spend their winters.
-Eight of the suites are identical in design to those of Amankora Paro, with views across an orange orchard and rice terraces.
+Eight of the suites have views across an orange orchard and rice terraces.
 Visit the hotel website.

 Bumthang, directly translating as ‘beautiful field’, is home to 29 temples and monasteries, including the ancient Jambay Lhakhang, and is a treasure-trove of Bhutan’s art and painting traditions.
 The 16-Suite Amankora Bumthang rests adjacent to the Wandichholing Palace, within the town of Jakar in the Choekhor Valley.
-From here, guests can embark on a multitude of cultural and spiritual experiences, including the unforgettable experience of the 108 butter lamp offering at Taktsang Monastery.
 Visit the hotel website.

 six senses bhutan

 Six Senses Bhutan is a collection of five boutique lodges, each with its own character, environment and experiences.
 Located in Paro, Thimphu, Punakha, Gangty and Bumthang, all within the amazing Himalayan Kingdom of Bhutan – known for its rich diversity of flora and fauna along with omnipresent spirituality and colorful culture.
-Geographically, Bhutan descends from the highest Himalaya.
-To the north lies Tibet while to the west, south and east sits India.
-Each of these valleys has a scenic beauty that is unique.
 Visit the hotel website.

 como uma paro

 COMO Uma Paro, is an intimate, 29-room resort featuring the most exclusive private villas in Bhutan with an enviable location in the Paro Valley.
 This puts you within striking distance of the country’s great cultural landmarks.
-The style combines local artisanship with COMO’s contemporary style, while activities range from yoga to Himalayan camping adventures.
-Our Bukhari restaurant is a royal favourite.
+The style combines local artisanship with COMO’s contemporary style, while activities range from yoga to Himalayan adventures.
 Visit the hotel website.

 como uma punakha